ekas-7/EthMem/ASI-agents/medical/README.md

 ## License

-Part of the zkMem project - see main repository for license details.
+Part of the ETHMem project - see main repository for license details.

 ## Contributing